jeffreymckay-sketch/kitchinquotes/replit.md

 # Overview

 This is a "Quotes from the Kitchin" web application that allows users to view random quotes and submit their own kitchen-themed wisdom.
-It's a full-stack application built with React frontend and Express backend, featuring a PostgreSQL database for quote storage.
-The application uses modern UI components from shadcn/ui and provides a clean, interactive interface for quote management.
+It's a full-stack application built with React frontend and Express backend, featuring in-memory storage for quote management.
+The application uses modern UI components from shadcn/ui and provides a clean, interactive interface with humorous photo integration of "The Kitchin" character appearing as a bouncing avatar next to quotes.

 # User Preferences